What is Ceiling Water Damage?

 - Stains on ceiling

 - Sagging ceiling

 - Bulging drywall

 Any of these indicate a likely moisture problem, and are important to address.
-Particularly if you have recently experienced bad weather, including rain, snow, or even harsh winds that might have dislodged shingles from your rooftop, you will want to make haste when investigating the cause of the ceiling damage.
+Particularly if you have recently experienced inclement weather, including rain, snow, or even harsh winds that might have dislodged shingles from your rooftop, you will want to quickly investigate the cause of the ceiling damage.